ClawBank

 • GET /api/v1/auth/bootstrap/me (bootstrap Bearer) — { "ok": true, "data": { "user": { "id", "email" } } }

-• GET /api/v1/me — account id, email, onboarding/KYC readiness flags (bridge_customer_configured, kyc_approved), self-custody wallet readiness (self_custody_wallet: { address, chain, provisioned }address is null until the wallet is provisioned on first use), and trading_enabled
+• GET /api/v1/me — account id, email, onboarding/KYC readiness flags (bridge_customer_configured, kyc_approved), self-custody wallet readiness (self_custody_wallet: { address, chain, provisioned }address is null until the wallet is provisioned on first use), trading_enabled, and company_os ({ offered, enabled } — see ClawBank OS)

 MCP

-• get_me — current user id, email, onboarding flags, self_custody_wallet ({ address, chain, provisioned }), and trading_enabled
+• get_me — current user id, email, onboarding flags, self_custody_wallet ({ address, chain, provisioned }), trading_enabled, and company_os.
+There is no MCP tool that toggles OS — use the REST endpoint or Settings.

 Human onboarding: register/login with email, complete the Verify flow at /onboarding, then proceed to /money.
 Agent onboarding: run steps 1–3 above, then call get_me (or GET /api/v1/me) for readiness flags.